jrpool/jsonresume-theme-a11y/README.md

 `<section title="Languages known">`
 </blockquote>

-In these examples, “Languages known” is an introducer.
+In these examples, the “Languages known” may appear as-is in your source file, or may have been translated from a string such as `langs`.

-#### Eligible strings

-The following strings in your source file are introducers:

-- Values of `title` properties
-- First cells of `tableLeftHead` rows
-- Cells in first `tableTopHead` row

 #### Method

-Before this theme renders an introducer in an output file, the theme first checks to see whether you want it “translated”.
-That means converted from its text in the source file to some other text.
+Wherever there is a `title` or `label` property in your source file and the value of that property is a string, that string is translatable.
+Before rendering the string, the theme checks whether you want it translated.
+If so, the theme renders its translation.
+If not, the theme renders the string as it appears in your source file.

-To tell the theme to translate introducers, include a `legend` property at the root level of your source file.
+To tell the theme to translate a `title` or `label` string, include a `legend` property at the root level of your source file.
 Make the value of the `legend` property an object with 2 properties: `format` and `data`.
 The value of `format` is `hide`, and the value of `data` is an object.
-The `data` object has a property for each introducer that you want translated.
-Use the original text as the property name, and the translation as the property value.
+The `data` object has a property for each string that you want translated.
+The property’s name is the original text, and its value is the translation.

-You don’t need to have all introducers translated.
-If any introducer is missing from your legend, it will be rendered without translation.

 Example: